Memory’s Daughter

 Alice Major writes: In 2007, my parents died within six weeks of each other.
 I had been looking after them for several years, through my father’s Alzheimer and my mother’s cancer, but their deaths were sudden, breath-takingly sudden.

 I followed my mother’s body all the way to crematorium.
-The men there were kind and warned me that when they opened a particular door, I would see “the retorts.”
-Even in the immediacy of grief, I registered the unexpectedness of the word – a word that came from the alchemist’s workshop, originally for the glass beaker with its long spout used to capture steam.
+The men there were kind and warned me that when they opened a particular door, I would see “the retorts.” Even in the immediacy of grief, I registered the unexpectedness of the word — a word that came from the alchemist’s workshop, originally for the glass beaker with its long spout used to divert gas and allow it to condense back into purified liquid.
 Later, the word was picked up by the Industrial Revolution for a particular kind of furnace used in steel-making.
 It had come a long way from its Latin root, meaning to curve back, to reply.

 And then I remembered a little incident from my father’s final years.
 I was in a coffee shop with him while he watched a toddler being bounced on its father’s lap.
 Dad was smiling and making the peek-a-boo faces that we make with little ones, and it suddenly struck me that – by the time this little boy lived to be in his eighties – his life and my father’s together would bracket more than a century and a half.
 The immediacy of the past washed over me.
 What we think is long gone is the merest handclasp away.
 My parents’ lives were directly shaped by the late 1800s, and mine is shaped by theirs.
 So I started to tell the story of my mother’s life through the inventions – both technical and social – of the Industrial Age.